datacarpentry/spreadsheet-ecology-lesson/01-format-data.md

 ### Exercise

+Two graduate students went out and collected data in 1977 and 1978.
+They gave their data	to their advisor who put it in two separate tabs in the same Exel spreadsheet.

-- Using the messy data spreadsheet, how would you change it so that the data in multiple tables is in one table?
+- Using the survey_data_tab.xls spreadsheet in the 1977 tab, how would you change it so that the data in multiple tables is in one table?

-- Using the messy data spreadsheet, how would you change it so that the data in multiple tabs is in one table?
+- Using the survey_data_tab.xls spreadsheet in the 1978 tab, how would you change it so that the data in multiple tables is in one table?

+- How could you combine the data in both of those tabs in to one table in one tab?

 Previous: [Introduction](00-intro.html)  Next: [Common formatting mistakes by spreadsheet users.](02-common-mistakes.html)